InseeFrLab/hive-authentication/README.md

 ### Features

-- [x] Just five an example based on username hiveuser password hive
+- [x] Just give an example based on an inmemory username hiveuser password hive

-### Features possible
+### Possible features

 - [ ] Can add username password base on bcrypt file content available on the host or in a conf property
 - [ ] Can add username password with password being a jwt token
-- [ ] Can add username password with password being a jwt refreshtoken
+- [ ] Can add username password with password being a jwt tojken with expiration to refresh ( not sur if possible and how)

 ### Authentication